First-person Camera

 Constructor

 The constructor receives the camera's position and focal point and the world's up vector.
 It directly initializes all but its eyeFromMatrix and right variables.
-Note that we receive the focal point—which is a position.
-The forward vector is more immediately useful and more flexible, so we store it instead.
+Note that we receive the focal point—which is a position—because the client of this class often knows what object the camera should look at.
+However, the focal direction—the forward vector—is more immediately useful and more flexible.
+We store it instead of the position.

 The eyeFromWorld matrix must be rebuilt whenever the camera's position or rotation changes.
 Instead of duplicating that logic, we factor out a helper reorient method and call it at the end of the constructor.